brahmlower/cssef/docs/source/server.rst

 Available Options
 ~~~~~~~~~~~~~~~~~
 pidfile
-	This is a string value representing the absolute path to store the pid
+	This is a string value representing the absolute path for the pid file.
-	file at.

 	Default: ``/var/run/cssefd.pid``